fanfarian/qu-int-Theme-Functionality/README.txt

 5. Update notification for Administrators
 6. Quick Performance Report
 7. Add custom CSS for Administrators
+8. Add custom JS for Administrators
-8. Remove inline css style from gallery
+9. Remove inline css style from gallery
-9. Clean the output of attributes of images in editor
+10. Clean the output of attributes of images in editor
-10. Remove width and height in editor
+11. Remove width and height in editor
-11. Redirect Attachment Pages (mostly images) to their parent page
+12. Redirect Attachment Pages (mostly images) to their parent page
-12. Remove WP generated content from the head
+13. Remove WP generated content from the head
-13. Add various favicons and logos for iOS, Android, Windows
+14. Add various favicons and logos for iOS, Android, Windows

 = 1.
 Allow upload of svg and font files =